 - 2X2 passport size photos with white background

 - Processing fee

 Route 3: Manila to South America via Hong Kong, Singapore or Malaysia

-You can also start off your South America journey via our neighbouring ASEAN countries, Malaysia, Singapore or the not so distant 2 hr flight to Hong Kong.
+You can also start off your South America journey via our neighboring ASEAN countries, Malaysia, Singapore or the not so distant 2 hrs. flight to Hong Kong.
 This is definitely a great idea since they’re all visa free – Hong Kong for 14 days, Singapore for 30 days and Malaysia for 30 days.

 From Manila, it’s only 3 and a half hours flight going to Malaysia and from Malaysia, long journey awaits as you fly to Sao Paulo for around 20hr and 19min, whilst 19hr and 58min approximately to Rio de Janeiro.

 The average flight time from Manila to Singapore Changi is 3h 25min, approximately 20h 23min from Singapore to Sau Paulo, 23h 50 mins heading Rio de Janeiro, and 23h 48 min to Porto Alegre.

 2h flight from Manila to Hong Kong is quick but Hong Kong to Brazil might take a while, 22h 56min to Sao Paulo, 27h 4min to Campinas and 22h 30min going to Rio de Janeiro.